t9md/vim-jslike-oop/README.md

 Currently, I am not intending to be useful for real problem.

 Semantics is not consistent in several methods.
-There is several attempt to mimic OOP in VimScript.
+There are several attempt to mimic OOP in VimScript.
-One of the biggest example are [tlib](http://www.vim.org/sources.php).
+One of the biggest example are [tlib](http://github.com/tomtom/tlib_vim).